Get started with Roll-up Reporting

 A discrepancy can occur where users initiate a direct session after a campaign session, this is resolved when the source property’s campaign has timed out and the direct sessions are subsequently attributed to campaigns created after the roll-up property was created.

 Deduplication of unique visitors between domains cannot be achieved.

 Source property dimensions are not available on Standard GA accounts.

-- The setup and firing of tags becomes more complex.
+The setup and firing of tags will become more complex.